alpsteam/autonomous-labs/lab-2/lab-2.md

 ## Prerequisites

 - Docker runtime locally installed
 - An Oracle Cloud Account to provision a cloud database.
-You can go to [cloud.oracle.com](https://cloud.oracle.com) and get a 300$ free trial.
 - A Kubernetes cluster to deploy the microservice to (e.g. a [managed OKE cluster](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm))

 ## Microservices and Oracle Database